 Insurance companies calculate your premium using one of three pricing methods:

-High-deductible versions of Plan G require you to pay $2,875 out-of-pocket in 2025 before your supplemental coverage starts.
+High-deductible versions of Plan G require you to pay $2,950 out of pocket in 2025 before your supplemental coverage starts.
 This amount covers all Medicare-approved costs, including the Part B deductible.
 Once you meet this threshold, the plan pays 100% of covered services for the rest of the calendar year.

 MEDICARE SUPPLEMENT COST FACTORS

 - Where you live.
-Metro areas with more insurers competing for business tend to have lower premiums than rural areas with fewer options.
-Florida and New York are consistently the most expensive states, while South Carolina and New Mexico are the most affordable in our analysis.
+Metro areas with more insurers competing for business have lower premiums than rural areas with fewer options.
+Florida and New York are consistently the most expensive states in our analysis.
+South Carolina and New Mexico are the most affordable.

 - The insurance company you choose.
-Companies charge different rates for identical coverage, which is why shopping around matters.
+Companies charge different rates for identical coverage, so shopping around matters.

 How Can You Save on Medicare Supplement (Medigap) Costs

 Nobody wants to overpay for Medigap.
-A little research up front can save you real money each year without giving up coverage you need.
-Shopping during your Open Enrollment Period gives you the most options at the lowest cost.
+A little research upfront can save you money each year and keep the coverage you need.
+Shopping during your Open Enrollment Period gives you the most plan options and the lowest guaranteed rates.
 No insurer can deny you coverage or charge more based on your health during this window.

 - 1Shop During Your Open Enrollment Period